cirosantilli/markdown-style-guide/index.md

 #### Option wrap:sentence {#option-wrap-sentence}

-Similar to Option W1, but easier for people to follow since the rule is simple: break after the period.
+Rationale: similar advantages as `wrap:inner-sentence`, but easier for people to follow since the rule is simple: break after the period.
+But may produce long lines with hard to read diffs.

 Notable occurrence: [ProGit 2](https://raw.githubusercontent.com/progit/progit2/5c285553c0605342339284981a9bb8a6c4e7c18e/book/01-introduction/1-introduction.asc).